djangify/our-spot/README.md

 # Our Spot Social Network

 A network of people who love to share photos of their favourite spots around the world.
+Currently the site being presented is a minimum viable product (mvp) for project 4.
+It is not the final network but includes enough functionality to meet the project purpose and to present to a group of potential users.

 ## Project Purpose: